open-telemetry/opamp-spec/specification.md

 header to indicate when SHOULD the Client attempt to reconnect.
 The Client SHOULD honour the corresponding requirements of HTTP specification.

-Note: this reconnect is separate from [heartbeats](#opampconnectionsettingsheartbeat_interval_seconds).
-A client should still send regular heartbeat messages if it is configured to do so.
+Note: a Retry-After header SHOULD be used only for the client's attempts to reconnect to the server.
+A client should still send regular [heartbeat](#opampconnectionsettingsheartbeat_interval_seconds) messages if it is configured to do so.

 The minimum recommended retry interval is 30 seconds.